• Home

 I said I thought people would be looking for easy, hands-off recipes.

 I don’t know about you, but I haven’t felt like spending a ton of time in the kitchen lately.
-Judging by the number of people I know who are suddenly all about their pressure cookers, I have a feeling I’m not the only one.
+Judging by the number of people I know who are suddenly all about their pressure cookers and air fryers, I have a feeling I’m not the only one.

 When it comes to easy dinner, it doesn’t get much simpler than this sheet pan chicken and gnocchi.
 Everything cooks together on one pan – no sautéing, no browning, no boiling, no special equipment.
 No stress.
 Very little mess.